 What a Managed PPC Service Includes

-Managed PPC services typically encompass keyword research, ad creation, campaign management, and performance analysis.
-These services aim to optimize ad spend and improve overall campaign effectiveness.
+Managed PPC usually covers keyword research, ad copy, campaign setup, and performance analysis.
+These services help contractors get better results from their ad spend and attract more homeowners.

 Enterprise PPC Management for Scaling Revenue